 [07:46] Just to bring them together in this virtual space to blog and share ideas and have a critical forum.
 Then they do this great conference every year that Vanderbilt’s now sending two panels to a year.
 We got…

 Zoe: [08:00] Yeah, a whole little entourage but it’s a really great conference to go to.
-It was actually the first conference I went to, it’s in Toronto.
+It was actually the first conference I went to, it was in Toronto.
 It is so different than the normal conferences.
-It’s so much more laid back but also people really engaged in it.
+It’s so much more laid back, but also people really engage in it.

 Derek: [08:39] Yeah.
-We had maybe 10 HASTACs Scholars these past few years, sponsored by different centers who are in campus.
-It’s a pretty cool…I thought it was a nice way to jump start our Digital Humanities community here, and to have people from around campus and different departments and different centers, meet each other, and interact, and find common interests.
+I think we had maybe 10 HASTAC Scholars this past year, sponsored by different centers around campus.
+It’s a pretty cool…I thought it was a nice way to jumpstart our digital humanities community here, and to have people from around campus and different departments and different centers meet each other and interact and find common interests.

 Derek: [09:07] I hadn’t heard that.
 Congratulations.

 Zoe: [09:09] Yeah, thank you.
 I’m super excited.
 When I saw that I was like, “I need this.”
 I’m getting close to ending.
-It’s silly to do this at this time but I was, like you said before, I’ve spent a lot of time on this.
+It’s silly to do this at this time, but I was, like you said before, I’ve spent a lot of time on this.
 I’ve gone to a lot of other places to learn about this.
-I’ve tried to build the network that I talk to people in this.
-It’s very exciting to have found a home for all of this to live.
+I’ve tried to build the network that I can to talk to people in this.
+It’s very exciting to have finally a home for all of this to live.

-[09:32] Vanderbilt’s really grown in the last few years in terms of people interested, but I think we’ve just been missing through the infrastructure to help people take it to the next level, especially going to conferences and stuff like that.
+[09:32] Vanderbilt’s really grown in the last few years in terms of people interested, but I think we’ve just been missing some of the infrastructure to help people take it to the next level, especially going to conferences and stuff like that.

-[09:43] It’s hard to get funding for these things or buying a new computer, these things where I’ve had to invest them that in my own.
-I’m very excited to see what this new center is and hopefully, yeah, becomes another hub than the network, another node.
+[09:43] It’s hard to get funding for these things or buying a new computer, these things where I’ve had to invest in that on my own, so I’m very excited to see what this new center is and hopefully, yeah, becomes another hub in the network, another node.

 Derek: [10:03] Let’s talk a little bit about teaching.
-I’ve got more questions about you’re on professional development and your career and all that, but…
+I’ve got more questions about your own professional development and your career and all that, but…

 Zoe: [10:10] So do I.